-Yin and Yang are the two fundamental aspects of all creations: thoughts, material objects, emotions, plants, humans, business enterprises, relationships, everything.
-For the western mind we can think of “two sides of the same coin.”
+Yin and Yang are the two fundamental aspects of all creation: thoughts, material objects, emotions, plants, humans, business enterprises, relationships, everything.
+For the western mindset, we can think: “two sides of the same coin.”
 The coin is a single object, yet it is made up of two distinct sides.
 Without the union of both sides, we would not recognize the coin.
 This is Yin and Yang.

 In the course of a twenty four hour day, we have day time (Yang), and night time (Yin).
 All the moments within this cycle are mixtures of Yin and Yang.
-Noon time, when the Sun is the highest is the most Yang time of the cycle when compared to midnight, the darkest most Yin time.
+Noon is when the Sun is the highest and is the most Yang time of the cycle when compared to midnight, the darkest most Yin time.
 Notice that Yin and Yang, noon and midnight, are known in relationship to one another.
 Taken together, the movement and relative relationship of Yin and Yang create the balance of the twenty four hour cycle.

-Because Yin and Yang are the basis for all creation, Yin and Yang are the basis of human life.
+Because Yin and Yang are the basis of all creation, Yin and Yang are therefore the basis of human life.
 Chinese Medicine recognizes Yin and Yang as the elements of Fire and Water.
-The relative balance of Fire and Water in the body gives rise to our experience of our body temperature, energy, metabolism, sexual desire, moods, appetite, immune function, and more.
+The relative balance of Fire and Water in the body gives rise to the experience of our body temperature, energy, metabolism, sexual desire, moods, appetite, immune function, and more.
 A simple description of health could be a harmonious balance of Yin and Yang.
 Any form of massage therapy can support the balance of Yin and Yang.

 Massage Therapists can easily learn how to add acupressure points into their collection of massage techniques.
-By combing just five acupressure points, a Massage Therapist can support the balance of Fire of Water in their client, thus supporting their overall well being.
+By combining just five acupressure points, a Massage Therapist can support the balance of Fire and Water within their client, thus supporting their overall well being.
 Let’s get started.

 Where is Fire in the human body?